ten1seven/what-input/README.md

 ### Changes from v3

-* `mousemove` and `pointermove` events no longer affect the `data-whatinput` attribute, but instead set their own `data-whatintent` attribute.
-This change is intended to separate actual interaction from potential.
+* `mousemove` and `pointermove` events no longer affect the `data-whatinput` attribute.
+* A new `data-whatintent` attribute now works like v3.
+This change is intended to separate direct interaction from potential.
 * Key logging and the corresponding `whatInput.keys()` API option have been removed.
 * Event binding and attributes are now added to the `<html>` tag to eliminate the need to test for `DOMContentLoaded`.
 * The `whatInput.set()` API option has been removed.